-- Reception capacity: The increase of asylum seekers affected the pre-reception conditions: the lack of capacities in case of a large number of arrivals resulted in lower hygienic standards and health risks which were one of the main problems in the first half of 2018. - ❖ Special reception needs: A systematic solution for accommodation of unaccompanied minors was not found therefore the Office for Support and Integration of Migrants prolonged the pilot project in the Student Dormitory Postojna for one more year.
+- Reception capacity: The increase of asylum seekers continued to affect pre-reception conditions.
+The lack of capacity in case of large number of arrivals resulted in lower hygienic standards and health risks. - ❖ Special reception needs: The Office for Support and Integration of Migrants prolonged the pilot project in the Student Dormitory Postojna until the end of 2020, since a systematic solution for unaccompanied minors was not found in 2019.